-If you have Office 365, you’re able to access your emails, calendar and documents from any device as long as you have an internet connection.
+If you have Office 365 working remotely is easy.
+You’re able to access your emails, calendar and documents from any device as long as you have an internet connection.
 So, if you travel far or stay close to home over holidays, you can use a laptop, desktop, tablet or phone to access your work files and information.

 Whether you should work or not during your vacation is another thing altogether.
 The flexibility and mobility of online services are great for business, but your brain deserves a break and research shows that the benefits of holiday, meditation and downtime replenishes your attention, motivation, creativity and productivity.

 Saying that, I also know that for a lot of us, if you can just stay on top of emails it’ll save you from drowning in messages and tasks that require attention on the first week back at work.
 For small business owners, reading email and doing work even whilst away on hols is often necessary to keep their business afloat.
 If you just cannot switch off these holidays, I have a few tips to help you prepare for your ‘workcation’ or ‘holijob’.

 1. Use others devices to access your info

 The beauty of online services like Office 365 is that you can get to your work from any device; be it your personal mobile phone or your nephew’s desktop PC normally reserved for games and homework.
 If you aren’t using your usual device, make sure you note your login and password details somewhere safe – there’s nothing worse than realising that your own devices automatically log you in, and you don’t recall what to do when things don’t happen ‘auto-magically’.
 To get to your Office 365 login from an internet browser, go to https://portal.office.com.

 2. Store your passwords in a mobile app

 Use a password app to store your passwords in one place that you can get to easily on your phone, if needed.
 Or keep them in a secure page in OneNote.
 Here’s a link to an article on the top rated password managers.

 3. Keep your travel itinerary in OneNote